 Climb to the highest point in the Cumberland Mountains!
 The High Knob Hellbender is an approximately 6.2-mile race that climbs more than 2,000 feet in elevation from its starting point in Norton, Va., the smallest incorporated city in the entire state, to the High Knob Observation Tower in the Jefferson National Forest.

 See below route directions and this Strava Course Map for more details.

 The elevation is 2,200 feet above sea level at the starting point behind the city’s municipal parking lot.
 Runners head northeast behind downtown to Coeburn Avenue where they turn right and continue to the Kentucky Avenue intersection.
 The route turns right onto Kentucky Avenue, and a few early climbs might seem like the ascent has begun, but the best is yet to come!
 Runners pass beneath U.S. 23 and begin climbing in earnest at the city’s Legion Park.
 Following a stout climb past the park, local landmark Benge’s Rock will be on the right.
-The rock is named for Chief Benge, a murderous raider who terrorized early settlers.
+This is where the first aid station will be located.

-Total elevation gain: 2,059 feet.
+Total elevation gain: 2,046 feet.

 Hey Nicky, great to hear from you.
 The race is run entirely on paved roads.
 Let us know if you need any additional information.
 Thanks!